Day One

 0127 Curtiss Hall

-Meet a Cyclone Aide on the West Terrace outside the Memorial Union for a guided tour of campus.
+Meet a Cyclone Aide at the Fountain of the Four Seasons outside the north entrance of the Memorial Union for a guided walking tour of campus.

 Students accepted into the First-Year Honors Program are invited to learn about the Honors program, Honors course offerings, and opportunities for personalizing their Iowa State careers.